Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

 For these stakeholders, university guidelines acknowledge the possibility that the privacy and security considerations could be undermined by their perceived benefits, including the convenience to assist learning, education, and research.
 Therefore, we observe that university guidelines try to balance these trade-offs.
 While highlighting the values for students to develop \textit{``their own skills in critical analysis, creative thinking, and rigorous research''} (University of Cambridge), university guidelines simultaneously underscore academic integrity and disciplinary procedures, emphasizing the consequences of misusing GenAI tools.
+Guidelines ask instructors to take responsibility in navigating GenAI risks for students: